influxdata/docs-v2/content/influxdb/v1.8/concepts/schema_and_data_layout.md

 ### Avoid putting more than one piece of information in one tag

-Splitting a single tag with multiple pieces into separate tags simplifies your queries and reduces the need for regular expressions.
+Splitting a single tag with multiple pieces into separate tags simplifies your queries and improves performance by reducing the need for regular expressions.

 Consider the following schema represented by line protocol.

+#### Example line protocol schemas

 ```
 Schema 1 - Multiple data encoded in a single tag